Plenituz/anyfront/docs/references/static_hosting.md

 Notes:
 - Not providing a domain name on GCP will make your site HTTP only
 - There is currently a bug where when running the `destroy` command, static_hosting blocks with the platform GCP do not get deleted
-- The current AWS implementation requires a Cloudfront update for each deployment, which take several minutes, this cost is for a slight decrease in cache miss request time
+- The current AWS implementation requires a Cloudfront update for each deployment, which take several minutes, but decreases the cache miss request time

 ---